odhondt/lingen/README.md

 ### How I use it

-- I first learn a pattern using only snare / kick with a metronome
+- I first learn a pattern on kick and snare with a metronome
 - Once I know it well enough I start
+    - Orchestrating it around the snare and toms to play it as a fill
     - Adding accents on some singles
-    - Orchestrating it around the snare and toms to play it as a fill
-    - Trying to play it as a linear groove (right hand on hats)
+    - Trying to play it as a linear groove (right hand on hats, left on snare)